-That’s not a bad thing, and it will supply you with both quality traffic and leads.
+That’s not bad; it will supply you with quality traffic and leads.

 However, it’s not directly contributing to a flood of branded searches for you.

-This is especially true if you crush it and create a really engaging guest post.
+This is especially true if you crush it and create engaging guest posts.

-If you want to learn more about the process of guest blogging, I recommend checking out this guide from Backlinko.
+If you want to learn more about the process of guest blogging, we recommend checking out this guide from Backlinko.

 It will definitely steer you in the right direction.

-I think it’s fair to say that receiving brand mentions (especially from big name influencers) should have a positive impact on your branded search volume.
+It’s highly likely that receiving brand mentions (especially from big-name influencers) should positively impact your branded search volume.

-Let’s say one of the top bloggers or experts in your industry gives your company a shout out.
+Let’s say one of your industry’s top bloggers or experts gives your company a shout-out.